If you ever thought that Disney VIP Tours were only for celebrities and lottery winners, you’re not alone.

 Families considering lots of “extras”

-If you are considering adding a bunch of extras to your trip to give you a better view or go on more rides (things like dessert parties, Disney After Hours, or Early Morning Magic), you may find that it makes more sense to instead work with VIP Services and a VIP Guide.
+If you are considering adding a bunch of extras to your trip to give you a better view or go on more rides (things like After Hours Boo Bash or Disney Very Merriest) you may find that it makes more sense to instead work with VIP Services and a VIP Guide.

 Not only can your VIP Guide assist you with gaining access to the attractions, they also have access to VIP viewing locations for all the nighttime shows.

 Tips from the experts

 After spending 7+ hours with Disney VIP Guides, we were able to put together a list of their top tips and suggestions for people booking Disney VIP Tours.

 Here’s what they had to say:

 1. Wear matching shirts

 If you were ever going to wear matching shirts, Disney World is the place to do it.
-Our group of 11 had matching shirts, and we were told multiple times by both our guides and the Cast Members working the FastPass+ lines how much easier it made it for them to do their jobs.
+On our last experience with a VIP tour, our group of 11 had matching shirts, and we were told multiple times by both our guides and the Cast Members working the attraction entrances how much easier it made it for them to do their jobs.

 2. Make sure kids know height requirements